Travel & Touring | WA Things To Do

 It may be nearing night by the time you arrive in Bunbury, but if there’s still a bit of daylight, head for the coast to catch the sunset.
 Reliable sunset spots near town include Koombana Bay, the base of the Bunbury Lighthouse or Hungry Hollow Beach.

 If you’re spending the night in Bunbury, give some of the city’s most vibrant restaurants a try.
-Head to Market Eating House for charcoal-grilled comfort food, Mojo’s for a taste of fine dining, Bayview Bar & Grill for ocean views and delicious steaks, Funkee Monkee for a bustling atmosphere or The Rose Hotel for a no-frills pub meal.
+Head to Market Eating House for charcoal-grilled comfort food, Mojo’s for a taste of fine dining, Bayview Bar & Grill for ocean views and exceptional steak sandwiches, Funkee Monkee for a bustling atmosphere or The Rose Hotel for a no-frills pub meal.

 RELATED: 12 reasons you shouldn't bypass Bunbury »